-By using green electricity, nearly 46 tons of GHG emissions (which is about 1/3 of the total Emissions of SEGGER Microcontroller GmbH) can already be avoided, compared to the use of average German electricity.
+By using green electricity, nearly 61.66 tons of GHG emissions (which is more than 50% of the total Emissions of SEGGER Microcontroller GmbH) can already be avoided, compared to the use of electricity from the German grid mix.

-In addition, the unavoidable GHGs incurred are to be offset with emission rights in order to designate SEGGER Microcontroller GmbH as a climateneutral company.
+Unavoidable GHGs incurred are going to be offset with emission rights in order to designate SEGGER Microcontroller GmbH as a climate-neutral company in 2021 and in future years.